GenSpectrum/LAPIS-SILO-e2e/README.md

     npm test
     ```

-This command will start up the Docker containers, execute all defined tests, and then shut down the containers.
+    This command will start up the Docker containers and execute all defined tests.

-Note that failing tests can lead to Docker containers that remain running.
-You can stop these containers by running `npm run dockerDown`.
+3. Stop Docker containers:

+    ```bash
+    npm run dockerDown
+    ```

 Also, tests can be rerun without restarting all containers by calling `npm run testRunner` after `npm run dockerUp` directly.